 When I applied the Nars Concealer, it felt lightweight and had that refreshing sensation you often get with water-based products.
+This sensation reminded me of the feel of the Maybelline Superstay Foundation, another product I’ve explored recently.
 It blended really well too, which is something I always appreciate.

 I can definitely say that if you’re into makeup that feels light and easy to work with, this concealer could be a good fit for you.